-MUSIC OF THE TWENTIETH CENTURY.
-This lecture course provides an intensive study of the art music of the past century.
+MUSIC 216.
+(3) MUSIC OF THE TWENTIETH CENTURY.
+This

+lecture course provides an intensive study of the art music of the past century.
 Significant composers and the musical, historical, philosophical, and social contexts of their works are explored; attendance at several concerts is required.
 Prerequisite: none.
-Offered: on sufficient demand.

-AMERICAN MÚSIC.
+AMERICAN MÜSIC.
 This lecture course is a survey of the music of the North American colonies and the United States from the 17th century to the present.
 The course seeks to establish the continuity of American music with the Western European tradition while exploring the diversity of influences from other world cultures.
 The continuing interactions of classical, folk, and popular music, which give American music its uniqueness, are fully examined.
 Concert attendance is expected.
 Prerequisite: none.
-Offered: fall semester.

 JAZZ HISTORY.
 This lecture course is an examination of jazz as both a musical and a sociological phenomenon.
 The course focuses on the musical developments that resulted in the creation of jazz, the major jazz styles from New Orleans origins to the present day, the musicians who perform jazz, and the influence the art of jazz has had on other areas of music.
 Attendance at a local jazz concert is required.
 Prerequisite: none.
-Offered: spring semester.

 HISTORY OF OPERA.
 This lecture course is a study of opera from its origins in the work of the Florentine Camerata and Monteverdi, through the more familiar works of Handel, Mozart, Verdi, Wagner, and Puccini, to the contemporary creations of Carlisle Floyd, Philip Glass, John Adams, John Corigliano, William Bolcom, and John Harbison.
 Films and telecasts of operas are shown, and a field trip to an opera performance is organized.
 Prerequisite: none.
-Offered: fall semester.

 MUSIC THEORY I. This lecture class is designed to refine music reading, writing, and analytical skills.
 Classwork regularly involves critical listening and exercises in diatonic harmony and composition.
 Other topics include notation, basic counterpoint, basic musical forms, and score study.
 Prerequisite: Music 121, or permission of the instructor.
-Offered: fall semester.